 Businesses don’t just audit and make plans for space and assets, they must investigate how products move through a building.
 When a product stops moving, there is a problem with supply chain logistics that must be solved through a new inventory solution.

 Dead inventory are products that sit in the warehouse but never get moved to customers.
 It could be caused by a lack of demand or the introduction of a superior model to business offerings.
 Inventory managers need to look at the reasons and then prevent it from happening again, especially if the cause is directly related to warehouse operations like spoilage.

 Performing a full audit of inventory before a warehouse redesign helps decision makers create plans to prevent past mistakes and find a better answer for daily needs.
-The RFgen white paper "8 Signs You Need an Automated Data Collection Solution" said eliminating inefficiencies is one of the primary advantages of modern technology.
 Workers can count stock with mobile data collection devices in hand so the collected data matches records and problems are visible.
 As employees clear dead inventory, creating a data trail stops it from happening again and makes sure each foot of space is used to its full potential.